nbrumont/user-service/readme.md

 or [MVC tests](./src/test/java/fr/nbrumont/user/api/UserControllerIntegrationTest.java) to learn more on how to use these.

+### Configuration

+This configuration is done inside [application.properties](./src/main/resources/application.properties) :

+- Root context is /users
+- Database is h2 and url is jdbc:h2:mem:user
+- Database console is enabled on /h2-console
+- Hibernate create schema at startup
+- No data is initialized during schema creation

 ### Testing strategy

 1. Code containing any logic is tested against unit test and MVC api tests.